aananthcn/NammaOSEK/README.md

 <br>

-Configuring FreeOSEK & (Re-)Generating OIL files and Source files
+Configuring NammaOSEK & (Re-)Generating OIL files and Source files
 ---
-* Open Windows command prompt and change directory to FreeOSEK (the cloned directory)
+* Open Windows command prompt and change directory to NammaOSEK (the cloned directory)
 * Run `python tools\osek-builder-gui.py` in Windows command prompt.
   * You should see a GUI (tkinter based) opening.
 Do the following:
     * File -> "Open OIL File" -> select "osek_os-cortex-m4.oil"